thihanmoekyaw/thihanmoekyaw.github.io/about/index.md

 ## Connecting with me

-If you would like to connect, feel free to reach out via [LinkedIn](https://www.linkedin.com/in/thihanmoekyaw)!
-I am also looking for a job right so feel free to drop by some offers hehe.
+If you would like to connect, feel free to reach me out via [LinkedIn](https://www.linkedin.com/in/thihanmoekyaw)!
+Relating to this, I am open to job opportunities currently!